redhat-cop/appdev-cop/README.md

 This section describes how to perform S2I builds and deployments of an EAP container image, using this repository's application source.

+You will see the message `Running install.sh` in the build lgos, and `Executed postconfigure.sh` in the Pod startup logs in the Deployment.
+These indicate that the `install.sh` and `postconfigure.sh` scripts in the `extension` directory ran during install and during server startup, as expected.

 ### S2I via Helm

 S2I builds and deployments are performed using the EAP Helm Chart.
-This is done via the following command, and installs using the Helm parameters file located in `templates/helm-s2i.yaml`:
+This is done via the following command, and installs using the Helm parameters file located in `ocp-yaml/helm-s2i.yaml`:

 ```
 helm install helm-s2i -f ocp-yaml/helm-s2i.yaml jboss-eap/eap8